michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-implement_api_management-.md

 * pricing is fixed based on messaging units, utilized dedicated resources, requires configuration of scaling rules, support messages up to 1 mb and supports geo-disaster recovery and availability zones

 Azure service Bus supports message FIFO (first in, first out), it also supports Dead letter queue (DLQ) - this enables you to capture messages that were not processed during their lifetime and act accordingly with those messages.

+Azure Queue Storage Use cases:
+* total storage for queue needs to be over 80GB
+* logs needed for all transactions executed against queue
+* need to track progress of message processing

+Azure Service Bus use cases:
+* need support for receiving messages without polling so something else than just HTTP/HTTPS
+* there is a need to guarantee message processing order (FIFO)
+* there is a need to detect duplicate messages
+* you need to support messages up to 256KB
+* you may need to support topic based notifications (one to many)
+* you need to support publishing and consuming in batches

+to create a queue: `az servicebus queue create --namespace-name`

+Azure service bus topics:
+* enables a one-to-many relationship between messages and consumers
+* a consumer creates a subscription to a topic
+* subscriptions act as dedicated queues for a subscriber with configuration options
+* topic filers can be specified as: boolean filters, SQL filters or correclation filters

+to create a topic: `az servicebus topic create --namespace-name`

+# Review
+Do you need a solution to send events to mobile device as push notifications?
+Select Azure Notification Hub </br>
+Does your solution product discrete events, that report state changes that a system can act on?
+Select Azure Event Grid </br>
+Does your solution report state over time for analysis by another system, such as in a data pipeline?
+Select Azure Event Hub

+Choose Azure Queue Storage when:
+* total storage for queue needs to be over 80GB
+* logs needed for all transactions executed against queue
+* need to track progress of message processing